biqute/qtics/docs/source/experiments.rst

 Experiments
 ===========

 Qtics helps coordinating multiple instruments and provides simple data handling functions through the ``Experiment`` classes.
-A complete example can be found in the `experiments/TWPA <https://github.com/biqute/qtics/tree/main/experiments/TWPA>`_ folder, which contains a collection of basic characterization routines for Traveling Wave Parametric Amplifiers.
+A basic example can be found in the `examples <https://github.com/biqute/qtics/tree/main/examples>`_ folder.

 New experiments can be created using the :class:`qtics.experiment.Experiment` and :class:`qtics.experiment.MonitorExperiment` classes, which both inherit from :class:`qtics.experiment.BaseExperiment`.
 Some of the provided functionalities include: